We hope some information and facts help to answer some questions and gain your support.

 Dear Aurora –

-Over the past two months, I have been canvassing various community groups and attending special open discussions in Aurora to build confidence among neighbors, and to demystify concerns and rumors about Jacob’s Ladder at Brookside Farms, a residential healing program for young men recovering from addiction.
+Over the past two months, I have been canvassing various community groups and attending special open discussions in Aurora to build confidence among neighbors, and to demystify concerns and rumors about Jacob’s Ladder at Brookside Farms, a residential healing program for men recovering from addiction.

-It has come to our attention that there remain some folks with concerns, if not fears, about this caring treatment program, and about the young men facing their disease who will live, work and recover there.
+It has come to our attention that there remain some folks with concerns, if not fears, about this caring treatment program, and about the men facing their disease who will live, work and recover there.

 This letter and series of Frequently Asked Questions will hopefully provide some of the clarity that is needed to dispel some misinformed concerns.
 While we are well aware of the stigma that surrounds this disease – and are fully anticipating that we will always face opposition as we battle this national epidemic – we believe that once the community is armed with the facts about this place of healing, that everyone will embrace the program, and rest assured that their safety and security will be unaffected.

 It’s important that we share some background information about this national epidemic, where West Virginia is leading the charge in per capita deaths, so that there is context behind why the very special, and comforting, town of Aurora has been selected as one of several facilities we are planning across the state.

 22 million Americans are struggling with the disease of addiction, affecting 100 million family members.
 One in every three Americans is directly affected by this disease.
 In the US, alcohol and other drugs claim more than 135,000 lives every year, that’s 370 per day or 15 people dying every hour.
 Addiction is the third largest cause of death in the US, after heart disease and cancer.
 It is our nation’s 4th most prevalent disease.
 West Virginia ranks number one on the list of highest overdose deaths by state, per capita.